My Next Hop Blog

 GPU Cluster Networking: The Most In-Demand Skill Network Engineers Are Not Preparing For

-InfiniBand, RoCEv2, RDMA, and lossless fabric design are driving a $750K salary ceiling for senior engineers.
+InfiniBand, RoCEv2, RDMA, and lossless fabric design are driving some of the steepest compensation premiums in infrastructure engineering.
 Here is what the interview questions look like and how to get ready.

-Meta, Google, Microsoft, and Amazon are collectively projected to spend over six hundred billion dollars on GPU and data center infrastructure through 2026.
-The 800 gigabit Ethernet switch market grew 91.6 percent sequentially in Q3 2025 alone.
+Meta, Google, Microsoft, and Amazon are collectively projected by industry analysts to spend over six hundred billion dollars on GPU and data center infrastructure through 2026.
+According to IDC's Quarterly Ethernet Switch Tracker, the 800 gigabit Ethernet switch market grew 91.6 percent sequentially in Q3 2025 alone.
 Behind those numbers is a specific, urgent hiring need that most network engineers are not prepared for: the engineers who design, build, and operate the fabric that connects GPU clusters.
-Senior engineers in this specialization are clearing seven hundred and fifty thousand dollars in total compensation at top firms.
+Public compensation data reflects how scarce this skill set is — levels.fyi shows NVIDIA networking engineers reaching total compensation above $450,000, with senior specialists at the most capital-intensive AI labs commanding considerably more.
 The interview questions that stand between most candidates and those roles are solvable — but only if you know what is actually being tested.

 The foundation of this topic is understanding why distributed AI training requires lossless networks.
 When a large model is being trained across thousands of GPUs, every forward and backward pass requires all-reduce operations — a collective communication step where each GPU must exchange gradient data with every other GPU before the next training step can begin.
 A five percent packet loss rate in this environment does not produce a five percent slowdown.
 It produces cascading retransmissions, timeout errors, and GPU utilization collapse.
 The network fabric must be lossless by design, not by luck.